wonderbird/wonderbird.github.io/_posts/2022-03-01-applied-forensics-temporal-coupling.md

 <div id="hotspots-overview">
 </div>
 {% include d3-chord-diagram.html %}

+Figure 1: Dependencies of the Selected Main Hotspots

 The basis of the diagram are these coupling tables.
 The `revs` value is the number of revisions considered: